 Hi!
 My name is Sam!

-I am the Deputy Director of the Benton County, MO Emergency Management Agency.
+I serve as the Deputy Director of the Benton County, MO Emergency Management.
 I maintain the BC MO EM FB Page: @bcmoem and website: https://bcmoem.com/.
 I am the callsign trustee for the BC MO EM.
-Their callsign is WB0EM.
+Our callsign is WB0EM.

 I was appointed the Emergency Coordinator for our local Benton County, MO ARES (Missouri, U.S.A.) on October 31, 2017.
 I earned my general class amateur radio license (KE0LMY) on October 14, 2017.
 I run the BC ARES net every few Sunday nights (alternating with other group members) at 7 PM CST on 146.925 (–) PL 107.2.
 I maintain the Benton County, MO ARES Facebook page: @bentoncountyares and website: http://www.bentoncountyares.org/.

 I am the president of D.A.R.K.
 Dam Amateur Radio Klub (KE0TGG), a special events club which supports the BC ARES.
 You can find more information about D.A.R.K. at damark.org or on the Facebook group www.facebook.com/groups/damark/